Lesterpaintstheworld/terminal-velocity/evaluation_report.md

   - Enhanced understanding of Cipher’s role and effectiveness in achieving the project objectives, leading to potential adjustments in character development strategies.

 ## Validation Points
+- **Verification of Success**:
+  - Check that the new section in `evaluation_report.md` includes at least three actionable insights regarding the ideological conflicts.
+  - Ensure the report maintains a clear connection to the characters' development and overall project themes.
 - **How to Verify Success**:
   - Check that the newly added section in `evaluation.md` includes quantitative metrics and qualitative insights based on the evaluation.
 - **What Output to Check**: